 Overnight: Etosha - Namutoni and Okaukuejo | Breakfast x 3, Lunch x 3, Dinner x 1

 Etosha- Kamanjab.
 We leave the wild animals of Etosha behind and move onto the spectacular scenery of Damaraland.
 Our final destination for the day will be Kamanjab.
-Depending on the time of arrival we go and explore a traditional Himba village this afternoon or the next morning.
-This will be a journey of culture exchange, learning and understanding the ways of the last traditional tribe in Namibia, the Ova-Himba.
+In the afternoon we explore a Himba village, which will be a journey of culture exchange, learning and understanding the ways of the last traditional tribe in Namibia, the Ova-Himba.

 Overnight: Kamanjab | Breakfast, Lunch, Dinner